splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/2-trailside/00-program.md

 :::tip[Memorising syntax]

 To master these concepts you will need to memorise the syntax so that you can start to use these concepts in programs of your own design.
-As you read through these, make sure to keep notes and create small test programs so that you can practice using these ideas and memorise the langauge syntax as you go.
+As you read through these, make sure to keep notes and create small test programs so that you can practice using these ideas and memorise the language syntax as you go.
 This is an important part of the process of learning to program.

 :::